-Updated by kitchen (Jeremy Kitchen) 10 months ago
+Updated by kitchen (Jeremy Kitchen) about 1 year ago

 I would also love to know about this.
 I'm running into an issue right now where I'm trying to use ruby (specifically with rest-client, but it's just a wrapper around Net::HTTP) to call out to an API with a client certificate and need a certificate chain to go along with it.
 The problem is described very well here: https://medium.com/in-the-weeds/net-http-and-x509-client-certificate-chains-and-monkey-patches-oh-my-ea5258dcb697

-Updated by danielc192 (Daniel Cohen) about 2 months ago
+Updated by danielc192 (Daniel Cohen) 4 months ago

 This change is still blocking X509 certificate presentation with Net::HTTP, specifically when an intermediate certificate is required.
 The current workaround is to create a mixin for the Net::HTTP module (see the blog post linked in the previous comment), but this isn't a great long term solution.
 Is there another, less hacky way to solve this?